Bethany Kehdy

 Bethany Kehdy (Arabic: يثاني كعدي) (born 29 August 1981) is a Lebanese-American Chef, cookbook author, presenter and beauty pageant titleholder.
 She specialises in the cuisines of the Mediterranean, Middle East and North Africa.

 Early life

-Bethany was born in Houston, Texas to an American mother and a Lebanese father.
+Bethany was born in Houston, Texas to a Lebanese-American family.

 Bethany grew up in the Achrafieh district of Beirut, Lebanon and during the more turbulent Lebanese Civil War years, moved with her family to their village of Baskinta, where her father set up a dairy farm.
 Her parents divorced when she was very young and Bethany lived with her father and his family in Lebanon.
 Bethany recounts watching her grandmother, aunties, and father in the traditional food preparation and preservation as a child and being immersed in the culinary heritage.
 She began experimenting on her own in the kitchen at 14 years old.